 When I think of Germany, I think of their culture of gemütlichkeit.
 Gemütlichkeit (literally “comfort” or “hospitality”) generally involves mixture of music, food, and drink to create a relaxed, friendly atmosphere.
 When you are throwing an Oktoberfest party, you want every aspect to contribute to the feeling of Gemutlichkeit, not work against it, so anything that is too fussy or formal needs to go!
+These laid-back homemade Oktoberfest decorations add just the right amount of festivity to your dinner table.

 Even though my cousin and I had a guest list of 15, we wanted to preserve a cozy atmosphere, so we pushed several tables together to make one long feasting table.